Newly diagnosed with Lymphoma? We Can Help.

 What is Lymphoma?

 Lymphoma is the name for a group of blood cancers that start in the lymphatic system or the Lymph nodes or glands.
 The lymphatic system is part of the body’s immune system – the body’s defense against infection.
 The marrow and lymphocytes are part of the immune system.
 Some other parts of the immune system are the lymph nodes, the lymphatic vessels, which connect the lymph nodes and contain lymph (a liquid that carries lymphocytes), and the spleen.
-Lymphomas generally start in lymph nodes or lymphatic tissue in sites of the body such as the stomach or intestines.
+Lymphoma generally starts in lymph nodes or lymphatic tissue in sites of the body such as the stomach or intestines.
 Lymphomas may involve the marrow and the blood in some cases.

 Lymphoma is a type of blood cancer that occurs when lymphocytes–white blood cells that help protect the body from infection and disease–begin behaving abnormally.
 Abnormal lymphocytes may divide faster than normal cells or they may live longer than they are supposed to.